SainsburyWellcomeCentre/crabs-exploration/README.md

         |_ VIA_JSON_combined_coco_gen.json
 ```

-The default name assumed for the annotations file is `VIA_JSON_combined_coco_gen.json`, but other filenames can be passed with the `--annotation_files` command-line argument
+The default name assumed for the annotations file is `VIA_JSON_combined_coco_gen.json`.
+This is used if no input files are passed.
+Other filenames (or fullpaths) can be passed with the `--annotation_files` command-line argument.

 ### Running Locally